Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

 #### Fog of War

-The last challenge in the game world was the implementation of the Fog of War.
-After analyzing multiple solutions I ended implementin a 2D system where the vision of the units was a cylinder.
+The final big challenge in the game world was implementing the Fog of War.
+After exploring several approaches, I went with a 2D system where each unit's vision was represented as a cylinder.

-It used a dynamic texture that the code painted black or white depending on the vision, with the capability to have an explored area between the real vision and the undicovered area.
-That texture was then applied and rendered in a postprocessing material that myself created.
+It used a dynamic texture that the code updated in real time, painting areas black or white depending on visibility, with support for a separate "explored" state between visible and hidden zones.
+This texture was then applied using a custom post-processing material I created.

-The system was almost standalone, ready to be used in any other project with minimal changes.
+The system ended up being almost standalone, easily reusable in other projects with minimal changes.

 <gallery>
-    /img/games/screenshots/rhs/fogofwar.png | The discovered area in the game map is the same area with white pixels from the texture in the postprocess material.
+    /img/games/screenshots/rhs/fogofwar.png | The discovered area in the game map is the same area with white pixels from the texture in the post-process material.
 </gallery>

 #### Props

-The Props are decorative objects that can be placed on Tiles.
-They can also be destroyed like the Tiles, but they activate an ability from the Ability System (made by other programmers) to generate an effect.
-They can be attached on each of the 6 sides of the Tiles, so if the containing tile was destroyed, the Props attached to it are destroyed too.
+Props were decorative but interactive objects attached to Tiles, capable of triggering abilities via our Ability System when destroyed.
+Props can be attached to any of the six sides of a Tile, so if the Tile is destroyed, the attached Props are destroyed as well.

-The implementation of the Props changed multiple times as they requirements and needs changed, but after working closely with both the Design and Art teams, we made them as Blueprint implementale objects.
-The code managed all the complex code and then called specific events in the Blueprint side where the designers and artists could add extra code.
-This allowed creating more complex props with more Actor Components (lights, sounds, VFX, etc) that still reacted accordingly to each situation.
+Their implementation went through several iterations as requirements evolved, but after close collaboration with the Design and Art teams, we made them Blueprint-implementable.
+The core logic was handled in code, which then called events on the Blueprint side, allowing designers and artists to add their own behavior.
+This made it possible to create more complex Props with components like lights, sound, and VFX, while still ensuring they responded properly to different situations.

 <gallery>
     /img/games/screenshots/rhs/prop.png | The prop with 2 meshes, partices and sound.